stellar/stellar-core/.github/ISSUE_TEMPLATE.md

   * ask for help
     * There is a [Stellar Stack Exchange](https://stellar.stackexchange.com/)
     * For more general questions, discuss with [the community](https://www.stellar.org/community/) (Slack, forums, Reddit, ...)
+  * check existing and closed issues (you may have to remove the `is:open` filter)
+    * check that the version that you are running is newer than the one with the fix
+    * re-open an old issue that is supposed to be fixed; be sure to include additional details

-Issues opened here are to report actual problems with stellar-core; any other issues will be closed (sorry - we have only a small community of people that manage issues).
+Issues opened here are to report actual problems with stellar-core; any other issues (general questions, issues unrelated to stellar-core) will be closed (sorry - we have only a small community of people that manage issues).

 # Issue type
   bug/feature request/documentation/...